z-s-kusz/portfolio/src/FAQ/github.md

 title: Why does your GitHub page look so empty if you code professionally?
 ---

-Most projects I'm on use Bitbucket or Gitlab to host their repos.
+Most work projects I'm on use Bitbucket or Gitlab.
-The times I've worked on a project using github,
+When using github at work,
-I used my work email and work github account so none of that appears in my personal account's history.
+I use my work email and github account so none of that appears in my personal account's history.